nehpetsde/nfc-iop/docs/pp/link-management.rst

 at least use a Link MIU of 248 octets, to allow full utilization of an NFC-DEP information packet.

-.. admonition:: Interoperability Test Assumption
+.. admonition:: Interoperability Test Requirement

-   The interoperability test scenarios assume that NFC devices have a Link MIU of 248 octets or more.
+   The interoperability test scenarios require that NFC devices have a Link MIU of 248 octets or more.

 The *Well-Known Service List (WKS)* parameter informs the peer device